Khaled-print/MonteCarloOptions/README.md

 - **Put Option ITM**: When `S(T) < K`

 These metrics help in evaluating the likelihood of profitable outcomes and can be used for P&L tracking.

+### Option Greeks

+The model also calculates the following Greeks:

+- **Delta (Δ)**: Sensitivity of the option price to changes in the underlying asset's price.
+- **Gamma (Γ)**: Rate of change of Delta with respect to changes in the underlying asset's price.
+- **Vega (ν)**: Sensitivity of the option price to changes in volatility.
+- **Theta (Θ)**: Sensitivity of the option price to the passage of time.
+- **Rho (ρ)**: Sensitivity of the option price to changes in the risk-free interest rate.

+These Greeks are crucial for managing risk and understanding how various factors affect the option’s price.

 ## How to Use